2014 Spanish Grand Prix: Practice

 Per the regulations for the 2014 season, three practice sessions were held, two 90-minute sessions on Friday and another 60-minute session on Saturday.
-In the first session, which took place in clear weather, Hamilton lapped fastest with a time of 1 minute, 27.023 seconds, 0.868 seconds faster than McLaren's Jenson Button in second who was quickest until Hamilton's lap.
-Daniel Ricciardo for Red Bull, Alonso, Rosberg, Kimi Räikkönen, McLaren's Kevin Magnussen, Lotus driver Pastor Maldonado, Sergio Pérez of Force India and Williams' Felipe Massa rounded out the top ten.
+In the first session, which took place in clear weather, Hamilton lapped fastest with a time of 1:27.023, 0.868 seconds faster than McLaren's Jenson Button in second who was quickest until Hamilton's lap.
+Daniel Ricciardo for Red Bull, Alonso, Rosberg, Ferrari's Kimi Räikkönen, McLaren's Kevin Magnussen, Lotus driver Pastor Maldonado, Sergio Pérez of Force India and Williams' Felipe Massa rounded out the top ten.
 Van Der Garde's brakes failed on the approach to turn one's run-off area; he avoided hitting the left-hand side wall at high speed.
-Pérez's front-left rear view mirror detached from the mounting although a retaining strap kept it intact.
-Adrian Sutil in the second Sauber ran wide at the uphill turn nine and lost control of his car.
+Pérez's front-left rearview mirror detached from the mounting although a retaining strap kept it intact.
+Adrian Sutil in the second Sauber car ran wide at the uphill turn nine and lost control of his car.
 Vettel stopped at the side of turn six with a damaged wiring loom that forced him to miss the second session while his team rectified it.

 Sebastian Vettel completed minimal running during the Friday practice sessions due to a recurring problem with his Red Bull Racing's wiring loom.

-In rising air and track temperatures, Hamilton set the day's fastest lap on the medium compound tyres in the second session at 1 minute, 25.524 seconds.
+In rising air and track temperatures, Hamilton set the day's fastest lap on the medium compound tyres in the second session at 1:25.524.
 His teammate Nico Rosberg was second and Ricciardo was third.
 Alonso and Räikkönen in the two Ferrari cars were fourth and fifth.
 The McLaren cars of Magnussen and Button, Massa, Maldonado and Toro Rosso's Daniil Kvyat followed in positions six to ten.
 Engine problems for Max Chilton of Marussia restricted his running early in the session before he completed several laps later on.
 Yellow flags were waved at the entry to the final corner when a chunk of rear bodywork around the exhaust system of Chilton's car detached, which was retrieved by a track marshal.
 Chilton later locked his tyres and got stuck in the turn four gravel trap.
 After the session, Toro Rosso's Jean-Éric Vergne incurred a ten-place grid penalty because the stewards deemed him to have been released from the pit lane with an incorrectly attached right-rear wheel that detached in turn one.
 The team was fined €30,000.

 The third session was held in warm weather and teams analysed how much the hard tyres degraded.
-Rosberg set the fastest lap of 1 minute, 25.887 seconds on the medium compound tyres in clear air.
+Rosberg set the fastest lap of 1:25.887 on the medium compound tyres in clear air.
 Hamilton, Alonso, Massa, Lotus' Romain Grosjean, Magnussen, Ricciardo, Button, Maldonado and Vettel completed the top ten.
 During the session, where several drivers had rear grip issues, Chilton locked his front-left wheel and got stuck in the turn five outside gravel trap.